OpenAT/online/addons-own/fso_rest_api/sphinx_doc/use_cases/email_subscriptions.rst

 --------
 Relevant models:
     - ``frst.zgruppe``: group folder, consider it like a category.
 Only type **email** (``tabellentyp_id = 100110``)
       is relevant in this section.
 It contains multiple groups.
+See :ref:`frst_groups` for details.
     - ``frst.zgruppedetail``: actual email group or list.
 A group belongs to exactly one ``frst.zgruppe``.
     - ``res.partner``: person, it contains the main email address and foreign key
     - ``frst.personemailgruppe``: subscription or assignment of an email to a group